 Introduce to Common A/B Mistakes

-With a plethora of tools and data collection programs to use, A/B testing is a popular and often effective tool used by business.
+With a plethora of tools and data collection programs to use, A/B testing is a popular and often effective tool used by businesses.
 The tool can provide quantifiable feedback from consumers without needing to engage them directly, and implemented properly can benefit the company.

 But there are plenty of mistakes inexperienced data analysts and marketing directors can make in using and decoding the data received, draining their time and resources for little benefit.